Don't fear end to QE3 if economy grows, commodity managers say

 Commodity managers find choppy markets hard to trade - they prefer strong, persistent trends that allow them to build positions before the trend reverses.
 For this reason, Brian Ziv, co-manager of the William Blair Commodity Strategy Long/Short Fund, which came fifth in the Lipper league table, believes an end to stimulus is not necessarily a bad thing.

 Spencer agreed that until there is a clear direction for the global economy, volatility will continue to spike periodically.
-The Fed now seems divided on when to end its stimulus programme, adding to the confusion for managers, and Japan, Britain and the rest of Europe aren't out of the woods yet.
+The Fed now seems divided on when to end its stimulus program, adding to the confusion for managers [ID:nL1N0FG27Z], and Japan, Britain and the rest of Europe aren't out of the woods yet.

 However, Lorenz Arnet, founding partner at InCube Capital, whose market neutral Commodity Relative Value Fund came third in the Lipper table, believes that most of the negative news is now priced in.

-In addition, an end to the Fed's programme, which has lifted most commodities in a "risk on" trade, may mean a return to commodities trading on their own supply and demand fundamentals.
+In addition, an end to the Fed's program, which has lifted most commodities in a "risk on" trade, may mean a return to commodities trading on their own supply and demand fundamentals.

 "We expect higher dispersion among the individual commodities than we had during the risk on/risk off market (experienced under QE)," said Arnet.